 Park in town, walk down the railroad tracks, and midway through the bend, look on the right for a trail that starts with a wooden bridge.
 This trail goes to Private Idaho, Rattletale, Lookout Point, Duck Wall, the Diamond, as well as some popular boulders.
 After passing a large boulder on the right, the trail starts ascending through wooded talus.
 Soon thereafter is a T-junction; the trail to the left goes to Rattletale (and a way to Duck Wall & the Diamond), the trail to the right goes to Private Idaho, Hag Crag, Lookout Point, Duck Wall & the Diamond area.
 After a few more minutes of ascending overgrown talus, a trail takes off right (just below the 'Brad Driscoll' outcrop).
 This trail skirts below Private Idaho and provides access to all of the routes.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Private Idaho:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Private Idaho:

 Featured Route For Private Idaho

 900 Oil-stricken Waterfowl Taken to Ocean Shores 5.11a 6c 22 VII+ 22 E3 5c WA

 Starts to the left of "The prairie fire that wanders" and "Eraserhead", at a slightly elevated region behind an old stump.
 A few moves on a flake lead to a steep, sustained headwall with bolts.
 The crux is not a single move, but rather the pumpy sequence to the third bolt.
 Being flexible can help here.
 Though originally rated 10c, the route has been known to stop solid 5.11 climbers.
 A chained anchor lies at the top.
 One can rap with a single 60-m rope.From the anchor, one can do a short bit of ...[more]
 Browse More Classics in WA